3dgie/AMD-Vi/README.md

 The above code solves the lack of BusMaster capability on AMD IOMMU by writing interrupts directly to system address space

-Lastly, the Platform device issue was solved by affiliating x86 MSI route which was initially
+Lastly, the Platform device issue was solved by affiliating x86 MSI route, which was initially

      struct MSIRouteEntry {
          PCIDevice *dev;             /* Device pointer */